EncyclopediaRed/btcamp-87826/content/plan.md

           products are primary competitors for Büt Camp.
 These companies specialize in products built for emergency response, including the niche of shelter and temporary shelter.
-Large organizations like EMT Safety1 and Ali Med2 provide a range of response kits and materials from emergency shelters, first aid, and rescue equipment.
-Companies like Inhabitat3 (Image 1) and Grainger4 (Image 2) provide emergency shelters.
+Large organizations like EMT Safety1 and Ali Med (2) provide a range of response kits and materials from emergency shelters, first aid, and rescue equipment.
+Companies like Inhabitat3 (Image 1) and Grainger (4) (Image 2) provide emergency shelters.
 Examples are shown in Image 1 and Image 2, designed explicitly for disasters and emergencies.
-Covid-19 has revealed that there are significant gaps in emergency response planning.5 As shown in Figure 1, the Emergency and Disaster Response market shows a slight increase over the next four (4) years as disaster planning groups at local, regional, national, and global levels continue to improve and
+Covid-19 has revealed that there are significant gaps in emergency response planning (5).
+As shown in Figure 1, the Emergency and Disaster Response market shows a slight increase over the next four (4) years as disaster planning groups at local, regional, national, and global levels continue to improve and